Merchant Services Review

 Processing costs are only one portion of the fees you can expect to pay for merchant services as most processors also charge fees.
 These include monthly fees, monthly minimums and PCI-compliance fees.
 If you process online, your online merchant services provider also charges you online processing fees for use of a payment gateway.
 Some of these fees are one-time payments while others are recurring.
 You should carefully read your service provider's application and its terms of service to obtain specifics about fees that apply to you as well as which fees could be waived.

 The best companies in our review provide transparent pricing options without hidden fees and openly offer information about costs, fees and terms of service.
 The best merchant services have reliable customer service options that provide candid information about which costs to expect for your account.

 Additionally, the best merchant account services should be fully compliant with current payment systems, like mobile wallets, and accept all major cards.
 They should not lock you into lengthy contracts but instead allow you to pay on a month-to-month basis.
 In our research, Payment Depot, Helcim and Payline Data rose above the competition for their transparent pricing structures and low rates.

-If you would rather do business with a larger merchant service that offers service to small businesses, options include Chase Paymentech, Elavon, Transfirst and TSYS.
-In our research, The Transaction Group stood out as a good option for those in high-risk industries.
+If you would rather do business with a larger merchant service provider that offers service to small businesses, options include Chase Paymentech, Elavon, Transfirst and TSYS.
+In our research, The Transaction Group stood out as a good option for merchants that need a high-risk merchant account.